APPENDIX - Fringe Spacing Geometry Module

 8.5.4 Fail-fast criterion

-If, during the analysis, any of the following conditions are met, the test is stopped and the interference-geometry explanation is rejected:
+If, during the analysis, any of the following conditions are met, the test is stopped and the strongest quantitative interference-geometry explanation is rejected:

 1. No feature within \(2d\) of any node line: If any of the 4 pre-registered features is more than \(2d\) from the nearest predicted node line (where \(d\) is the fringe spacing at the tested frequency), the prediction has failed for that frequency.

-2. Orientation mismatch exceeds 20°: If the predicted fringe orientation deviates from the observed damage boundary orientation by more than 20° for any feature with a clear directional signature, the geometry is rejected.
+2. Orientation mismatch exceeds 20°: If the predicted fringe orientation deviates from the observed damage boundary orientation by more than 20° for any feature with a clear directional signature, the tested fringe-map configuration is rejected.

 3. Best frequency requires \(v_{ph} < 0.5c\) or \(v_{ph} > 1.5c\): If phase-velocity tuning beyond this range is needed to fit the data, the propagation assumptions are implausible.